Genomics Scholarships

 Get Free Money and Stay on the Cuttin Edge

-Besides the funds we’ve found many research institutes at least provide a certain number of travel stipends if not more generous research funds so don’t stop here.
+Besides the funds we’ve found, many research institutes and companies provide travel stipends, research opportunities and internship and job opportunities, so don’t stop here.

 Scholarship Programs

-The Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) provides all kinds of scholarship money even for graduate students in Genomics.
-Traditionally Hispanics and Native Americans are among the most underrepresented not only in higher education, but also in career fields related to the sciences, math, engineering and technology.
-Genomics students might explore the following scholarships:
+The Society for the Advancement of Chicanos and Native Americans in Science (SACNAS) provides all kinds of programs for undergraduate, post-baccalaureate, and graduate students in genomics.
+Latinos and Native Americans are among the most underrepresented in higher education, as well as career fields related to the science, math, engineering and technology, so those interested in genomics should frequently explore opportunities for research, scholarships and in teaching because offerings are dynamic.

-In order for big scientific advances to take place, far flung, even remote scientists and researchers must be able to meet and collaborate on the latest projects and issues within and tangential to their fields.
+In order for scientific advances and discoveries to be shared, scientists and researchers meet and collaborate on the latest projects and issues in their fields.
 Most of them participate in at least one or two professional conferences each year.
-Keystone Symposia is an organization whose business is coordinating scientific and medical conferences.
-Part of their goal is to get worthy students to conferences, as well.
+Keystone Symposia is an organization that coordinates scientific and medical conferences.
+Part of their goal is to get worthy students to conferences as well.
 Genomics majors may qualify for scholarships funded by Keystone.
-The $1,000 awards are to be used for travel costs to annual conferences.
+The $1,200 awards go toward travel costs to annual conferences.
 Eligible students are chosen for the merit of their research project associated with the conference.
+Keystone offers an array of student discounts and scholarships for underrepresented minority students, as well Global Health Travel Awards for scientists, physicians, fellows or students from countries where a meeting’s topic of health problems are indigenous to that region.

-Postdoctoral researchers in Genomics should not miss out on applying for the Marshall Sherfield Postdoctoral Fellowships that send recipients to the United Kingdom for a year of collaborative study and research relative to Genomics.
+Postdoctoral researchers in genomics shouldn’t miss out on applying for the Marshall Sherfield Postdoctoral Fellowships that send recipients to the United Kingdom for one or two years of collaborative study and research.
 The field of genome research relies heavily on international collaboration.
 Only the cream of the academic crop gets these awards.

-Once again postdoctoral researchers whose work is in genomics may be eligible for the Applied Biosystems Newman Scholarship.
-The research program awards generous funding to researchers to join a team in bio-molecular research at the Conway Institute in Dublin.
+Postdoctoral researchers whose work is in genomics may be eligible for the Applied Biosystems Newman Scholarship.
+The research program awards generous funding to researchers to join a team in bio-molecular research at the University College Dublin’s Conway Institute in Ireland.
+Each fellowship offers financial support for a period of two years, allowing the recipient the freedom to pursue their particular area of research.
+Candidates must hold a doctoral degree, professional qualification or have equivalent research experience to qualify for a Newman Fellowship.